diosvo/facebook-clone/README.md

 - Improving my skills
 - Create my Atomic CSS
-- Limit as CSS styles as possible.
+- Limit as CSS styles for each module as possible.
 It improve website speed and performance optimization like current Facebook.

 ## Development server